Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Independent Policy Gradient Methods

 \begin{theorem}[Nash-Regret bound for Markov cooperative games] For MPG~\pref{eq: Markov potential game} with identical rewards and an initial state distribution $\rho$, if all players independently perform the policy update in~\pref{alg: PMA} with stepsize $\eta= (1-\gamma)/(2NA)$ then,

 \end{theorem}

-For Markov cooperative games,~\pref{thm: convergence PMA cooperative} achieves the best of the two bounds in \pref{thm: convergence PMA} and $\epsilon$ Nash equilibrium is achieved with the following iteration complexity,
+For Markov cooperative games,~\pref{thm: convergence PMA cooperative} achieves the best of the two bounds in \pref{thm: convergence PMA} and an $\epsilon$-Nash equilibrium is achieved with the following iteration complexity,

 This iteration complexity improves the ones provided in~\citet{leonardos2021global,zhang2021gradient} in several aspects.
-In particular, we have removed the explicit dependence on the state space size $|\calS|$ and improved the $\kappa_\rho$-dependence from $\kappa_\rho^2$ to $\kappa_\rho$.
+In particular, we have introduced the minimax distribution mismatch coefficient $\tilde{\kappa}_\rho$, which is upper bounded by $\kappa_\rho$.
+Since we take this $\tilde{\kappa}_\rho$, our bound improves the $\kappa_\rho$-dependence in~\citet{leonardos2021global,zhang2021gradient} from $\kappa_\rho^2$ to $\kappa_\rho$.
 We note that if we view the Markov cooperative game as an MPG, then the value function $V^\pi$ serves as a potential function $\Phi$ which is bounded between $0$ and $1/(1-\gamma)$.
 Thus, our $(1-\gamma)$-dependence matches the one in \citet{zhang2021gradient} and improves the one in \citet{leonardos2021global} by $(1-\gamma)^2$.